 Well, the first week, I dreaded the thought of eating tons of beef and pork.
-In general I don’t eat beef and pork so I opted for seafood (especially salmon), chicken and turkey.
+In general, I don’t eat beef and pork so I opted for seafood (especially salmon), chicken and turkey.
 I love vegetables so I eat a plethora of those.
 A salad of raw kale topped with sauteed veggies and scallops is one of my favorites.

 One major change I had to get used to was the ability to eat good fats such as butter and coconut oil.
 That means I can have fried chicken seasoned and breaded in almond flour and fried in coconut oil (delish).

 The other day my daughter prepared a meal for me of tilapia drowning in a lemon butter sauce.
-She knows how much I love raw kale so she placed it atop a bed of kale.
+She knows how much I love raw kale so she placed it on a bed of kale.
 Needless to say, when she asked to go to the mall later, I couldn’t’ say no.

 Things I Didn’t Give Up

 Because this is a way of life and not a diet, I refused to give up cheese and wine.
 I’ve successfully consumed both during the two weeks and have managed to lose 4 pounds.

 A strict exercise routine.
 I do exercises, sort of in that I go for daily brisk walks that last between 35 minutes to an hour depending on the weather and time constraints.
 I take an occasional spinning and step class, but nowhere near as regularly as I used to.

 I intend to increase my exercise routine by including strength training.
 As my body trims down, I’d really like to see a toned body.
 There’s nothing worse than a flabby slim body (well, maybe there are things worse, but we won’t discuss that here).